frappe/books/README.md

-# Sample app for frappe-core
+# Sample app for frappe

-Sample To Do app for frappe-core
+Sample To Do app for frappe

 ### Install